Here's the thing: NO ONE is perfect at talking to the camera. So don't worry--we don't expect you to nail it in the first take.

 2. Have a plan.
 Don't just wing it (especially if this is your first time).
 Write out what you want to say ahead of time.
 Then practice, practice, practice—out loud.
 The more you've prepared, the more comfortable & confident you will come across.

 3. Keep it short.
 We recommend keeping your agent intro to 30 seconds or less.
 People's attention spans are short, so it's better to keep your portion quick.
 Plus, the shorter the intro, the easier it will be for you to nail it!
 If you're new to being on camera, we recommend a VERY short agent intro.
-Something like "Hi, I'm So-and-So with Amazing Spokane Real Estate Group, and today I'm here in front of my newest listing at 1234 W Spokane St. Let's take a tour!"
-If you want to talk about the features of the house, we can capture that in a voiceover, which you can simply read off a script you've pre-written (instead of having to memorize it).
+Start with a "hook" that's engaging and captures attention right off the bat.
+Something like "I can't wait to show you my newest listing!
+It's beautifully remodeled, has an awesome floor plan, and just WAIT til you see the backyard.
+Come on in!"
+If you want to get into the details about all the features of the house, we can capture that in a voiceover, which you can simply read off a script you've pre-written (instead of having to memorize it).
 Then we will overlay your audio with footage of the house.

 4. Don't hold yourself to a standard of perfection.
 Up until your appointment, it's great to prepare as much as possible.
 But once we're ready to record?
 It's time to take a deep breath, smile, and roll with it!
 If you try to remember your memorized lines exactly, it will look stiff...like you're concentrating too hard.
 Instead, be willing to improvise and go off-script a little.
 If you say something slightly differently than you originally intended?
 No one else will know!